shriyanss/vhost-master/README.md

 1. Generate wordlists
 1. Analyze responses to make bruteforcing VHosts easier

+Other features requested can be found on the [issues tab](https://github.com/shriyanss/vhost-master/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement)

 ## Installation
 The tool can be installed with the following command:-